wireseo/tp/docs/DeveloperGuide.md

 </div>

 #### 4.3.1 What is AddCommand
-`ViewCommand` is an abstract class encapsulating the different add commands for the following: `Consultation`, `Mastery Check` and `Task`.
+`AddCommand` is an abstract class encapsulating the different add commands for the following: `Consultation`, `Mastery Check` and `Task`.

 #### 4.3.2 Structure of AddCommand